How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 So are you, Snail - Mistress of the Rain,

-Send long-awaited moisture to the ground!
+Send long-awaited moisture to the earth!

-It seems that this year we have a chance to check - and perform with our own hands - all the ancient rituals and practices for invoking the Dodge ..)
-It is only clear that this no longer depends on any one priest or sorcerer - or even the Patriarch of All Russia.
-Moreover, not all sorcerers want to be bled for the sake of rain - "Dieri (Central Australia), cause rain as follows.
-A hole breaks out about 12 feet long and 8-10 feet wide.
-Above it from logs and branches a cone-shaped hut is set up.Influential elders of the tribe bleed with a sharp flint to two sorcerers, who are believed to have received special inspiration from the mura-mura.The blood dripping from their elbows falls on their fellow tribesmen, huddled in the hut.At the same time, the sorcerers bleed handfuls of fluff are scattered around them, part of which sticks to the blood-splattered bodies of people, and the other is spinning in the air.It is believed that blood symbolizes rain, and fluff - clouds ...
-On the island of Java, when rain was needed, two men began to whip each other flexible rods and continued this until blood began to flow from their backs: flowing blood symbolized the rain, which now, as it was assumed, was bound to pour down on the ground...
-The Dieri also imagine that the foreskin, taken from young men at circumcision, has the ability to cause rain to the highest degree. "(J.J.
-Fraser, "Golden Bough") Young men, take care of the foreskin! ..)))
-We still need it!...)
+It seems that this year we have a chance to check - and personally perform - all the ancient rituals and practices for summoning doja..)
+It is only clear that this no longer depends on any one priest or sorcerer - or even the Patriarch of All Rus'.
+Moreover, not all sorcerers will want to be bled for the sake of rain - “Dieri (Central Australia) causes rain in the following way.
+A hole is dug about 12 feet long and 8-10 feet wide.
+Above it is made of logs and branches a cone-shaped hut is set up.Influential elders of the tribe use a sharp flint to bleed two sorcerers, who are believed to have received special inspiration from the mura-mura.The blood dripping from their elbows falls on their fellow tribesmen huddled in the hut.At the same time, the sorcerers bleed they scatter handfuls of fluff around themselves, some of which sticks to the blood-splattered bodies of people, and the other swirls in the air.
+It is believed that blood symbolizes rain, and fluff symbolizes clouds...
+On the island of Java, when rain was needed, two men began to whip each other with flexible rods and continued this until blood began to flow from their backs: the flowing blood symbolized the rain, which was now expected to spill onto the ground...
+The Dieri also imagine that the ability to cause rain is highly possessed foreskin taken from young men at circumcision. " (J.J.
+Frazer, "The Golden Bough") Young men, take care of your foreskin!..)))
+We will need it again!...)

-But in order to do without bloody sacrifices and without circumcisions, it’s better to work in a less painful way, with the whole world, as they say ..)
+But in order to do without bloody sacrifices and without circumcisions, it’s better to work in a less painful way, with the whole world, as they say..)
 And the more volunteers join the rain dance, the better!

 Golden Woman (Rain Dance) by Oleg Gurenkov

-This is how it happens in India - all the photos are from here, there are still there - http://www.nm2000.kz/news/2010-06-28-28408
+This is how it happens in India - all the photos are from here, there are also some - http://www.nm2000.kz/news/2010-06-28-28408

 Caucasus

-Princess-shovel, we ask for rain!
+Princess Shovel, we ask for rain!

-The rain is pouring non-stop
+The rain keeps pouring down,

 With the help of Allah, the Great Allah,

-We all went out very amicably,
+We all left very friendly

-To ask Teyri for rain.
+To ask Tairy for rain.

 Macedonia